linnarsson-lab/adult-human-brain/README.md

 ## Code used for analysis

-Clustering was performed using cytograph.
-Usage is described [here](https://github.com/linnarsson-lab/adult-human-brain/tree/main/cytograph).
-Other scripts named in the Methods section can be found in the "scripts" folder.
-Notebooks used to make figures are found in "notebooks."
+Clustering was performed using `cytograph`.
+Installation and usage are described [here](https://github.com/linnarsson-lab/adult-human-brain/tree/main/cytograph).
+Other materials include:
+- `scripts`: other scripts named in the Methods section
+- `notebooks`: some of the code used to make figures
+- `tables`: the sample-metadata and cluster-annotation tables (Tables S1 and S2).
+Note that Tables S3 and S4 correspond to "de_oligos.csv" and "de_opcs.csv" in the "notebooks" folder.

  Auto-annotations are available in a separate [repository](https://github.com/linnarsson-lab/auto-annotation-ah).